streamr-dev/network/install-on-apple-silicon.md

-#  Starting network-monorepo development from scratch on an M1 Mac
+#  Starting network-monorepo development from scratch on an Apple Silicon Mac

 These instructions were tested on